-The film traverses the area’s cultural and natural landscape, exploring and documenting a ‘wild’ landscape mediated by human activity.
-From hills shrouded in atmospheric fog to singular details of place, the film presents literal and figurative echoes of the area's history, as both a strategic military base and the home to the avant-garde artists, writers and activists of the post-war ‘San Francisco Renaissance’.
+Headlands Lookout is an experimental documentary by collaborative artists Jacob Cartwright and Nick Jordan, centred a dramatic stretch of Pacific coastline at the entrance to San Francisco Bay.
+The film traverses the area’s cultural and natural landscape, presenting a ‘wild’ environment mediated by human activity.
+From fog-shrouded hills to singular details of place, Headlands Lookout presents literal and figurative echoes of the area's history, as both a former military base and the home to the avant-garde artists, writers and activists of the post-war ‘San Francisco Renaissance’.

-The film soundtrack features archive recordings of Alan Watts, and his ideas on ecology and society, alongside poetry by former Druid Heights residents Gary Snyder and Elsa Gidlow, and Bay Area poet Michael McClure.
+The film's soundtrack features archive recordings of Alan Watts, and his ideas on ecology and society, alongside poetry by former Druid Heights residents Gary Snyder and Elsa Gidlow, and Bay Area poet Michael McClure.

 Commissioned by Headlands Center for the Arts